Carokyp/Doux-Matin/README.md

 ## User Experience (UX)

 ### User stories
-* As a First-time visitor, I want easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.
+* As a First-time visitor, I want easy navigation and a user-friendly design, including a responsive layout for my device so that I can find information quickly and efficiently without frustration.
 * As a customer, I want to see the food and drink options, so that I can decide what I’d like to order before I visit the place.
 * As a customer, I want to book a table online using a simple booking inquiry form, so I can easily organise a group visit or a special occasion.
 * As a customer, I need to find the location, contact details, social media, and opening hours clearly and concisely, so I can easily plan my visit or get in touch with the café.